 1. Slow-Cook the Pork Until Tender

-2. Shred the Pork
+2. How to Shred Pork

 1. Slow-Cook the Beef Until Tender

-2. Shred the Beef
+2. How to Shred Beef

 Tip: To soften tortillas, place between paper towels.
 Microwave on 100 percent power (high) for 20 to 40 seconds.